EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Victim perspective facing regional geopolitical tensions
+Victim perspective regarding regional geopolitical tensions

-Focus on domestic politics to the detriment of geostrategic analysis
+Focus on domestic politics over geostrategic analysis

 Underestimation of China's role and international mediation